 White dental fillings use tooth-colored dental composite resins to repair minor tooth decay or other minimal damage to the surface of teeth.

 We commonly hear from new patients that they had a filling done at another practice and that it is still sensitive, bothering them, or preventing them from chewing on the filling.
-We rarely have this problem in our office because of our thorough filling process and high-quality materials used.
+We rarely have this problem in our office because of our thorough filling process and the high-quality materials used.
 Visit our cosmetic dentistry in Plano, TX for a thorough dental exam today.
 In addition to providing white fillings to our patients, we provide an array of general dentistry services.

 What To Expect: Dental Fillings

 In most cases, your dental filling can be placed during a single visit to our Plano dentist office.
 Using a local anesthetic for your comfort, Dr. Grapevine will prepare the affected tooth by removing any decay.
 He will then clean all surfaces before skillfully placing the composite resin material and sculpting it into place.
 This will give you a natural-looking and comfortable surface for normal chewing and speaking.

 Your filling should last for many years with good oral hygiene and routine dental care.
 If porcelain is being used for an inlay or onlay, dental impressions will be taken and used in the creation of your custom restoration.